vidaud/seta/seta-doc/docs/setup/deployment.md

      docker-compose build
 ```

-This command creates a docker image based on the Dockerfile called by default **docker-compose.yml** as the configuration file and **.env** as the environment file.
+This command creates a docker image based on the Docker file called by default **docker-compose.yml** as the configuration file and **.env** as the environment file.

 ### Up
 it has to be where the containers are running
 After finishing the build, launch the command to start and run the services:

-First the service to initialise the ElasticSearch:
+First the service to initialise the Elasticsearch :

 ```
     docker-compose up seta-data